 Building and facility automation comprises all of a building’s critical systems such as lighting, climate control, fire alarms, security, and more.
 We’ve already learned that LoRa allows sensors to operate for years without a constant power supply.
 This is especially convenient for locations that are hard to reach.
 Instead of focusing on regular maintenance of expensive sensors, businesses can set up infrastructure and focus efforts and investments on business-critical tasks.
 LoRa doesn’t require highly skilled technicians for either installation or maintenance.

 LoRa offers building owners and businesses the ability to reduce operating expenses.
 Lowering energy costs, increasing tenant satisfaction, and raising property values helps businesses and building owners generate new revenue sources.
 On top of that, the thousands of sensors in facilities such as factories will multiply the return on investment.

-Smart building applications featuring LoRa technology: What can businesses use them for?
+Smart building applications featuring smart city LoRa technology: What can businesses use them for?

 Energy management.
 LoRaWAN brings together all energy-related systems for smart building management: lighting, heating, cooling, fire safety.
 The LoRaWAN communication protocol effectively connects them to help control and reduce power consumption.